Western Electric

 Western Electric Co., Inc. was an American electrical engineering and manufacturing company that operated from 1869 to 1996.
-A subsidiary of the AT&T Corporation for most of its lifespan, Western Electric was the primary manufacturer, supplier, and purchasing agent for all telephone equipment for the Bell System from 1881 until 1984, when the Bell System was dismantled.
-Because the Bell System had a near-total monopoly over telephone service in the United States and Canada for much of the 20th century, Western Electric's equipment was widespread across the country.
+A subsidiary of AT&T Corporation for most of its lifespan, Western Electric was the primary manufacturer, supplier, and purchasing agent for all telephone equipment for the Bell System from 1881 until 1984, when the Bell System was dismantled.

+For much of the 20th century, Western Electric's equipment, especially their telephones, was ubiquitous throughout most of the United States and Canada.
+This was a result of the Bell System's near-total monopoly on phone service, combined with the legal ban on connecting third-party premises equipment to the telephone network.

 The company was responsible for many technological innovations, as well as developments in industrial management.

 History

 19th century

 In 1856, George Shawk, a craftsman and telegraph maker, purchased an electrical engineering business in Cleveland, Ohio.

 In January 1869, Shawk had partnered with Enos M. Barton in the former Western Union repair shop of Cleveland, to manufacture burglar alarms, fire alarms, and other electrical items.
 Both men were former Western Union employees.
 Shawk was the Cleveland shop foreman and Barton, was a telegrapher from Rochester, New York.
 During their partnership, one customer was an inventor sourcing parts and models for experiments.
 That inventor was Elisha Gray, a former physics professor at Oberlin College.
 Barton thought of future growth in electrical apparatus potential for the company and shared a common enthusiasm with the inventor, who was interested in leading a manufacturing plant capable of long-term developments.

 Shawk found those plans were beyond his business goals and offered to sell his half-interest partnership to Gray.
 Anson Stager, a former Chief of the U.S. Military Telegraphs during the American Civil War, advanced money for Gray to buy the half-interest and become a partner when Gray and Barton moved operations to Chicago.
 Gray and Barton previously knew Stager and an agreement was signed on November 18, 1869, to launch the company as Gray & Barton.
 The firm was open for business by the end of the year in Chicago.
 In December 1869, the location was at 162 South Water Street in Chicago.